moteanup24/opensats-progress-report-bot/README.md

 - The tool uses Ollama's Llama2 model for text analysis and summarization
 - Processed files are tracked in `processed_files.json` to avoid duplicate processing
 - Each summary is saved with a unique timestamp to prevent overwriting
 - The tool preserves relevant hyperlinks from the original text in the summary
+- For GitHub integration, you'll need a personal access token with `repo` scope